Skip to main content

 一週海流概述圖

-Over the next few days, after the Kuroshio Current passes near the coast of Fukushima, Japan, it will continue to move northeastward and split into two branches, entering the waters east of Honshu, Japan, at 35.3°N and 38.3°N respectively.
-The maximum current speed in this area is approximately 1.2 m/s, and the current flows roughly northeastward, joining the extended Kuroshio Current, where the maximum current speed is approximately 1.8 m/s.
-This current then flows southeast and merges into the North Pacific Current.
+Over the next few days, after the Kuroshio Current passes near Fukushima, Japan, it will continue to move northeastward, entering the eastern waters of Honshu at 37.4°N, 144.0°E. The maximum current speed in this area is approximately 2.1 m/s, and the current flows generally eastward, joining the extended Kuroshio Current, where the maximum current speed is approximately 13.5 m/s.
+The current then flows southward and merges into the North Pacific Current.
 Along the Fukushima coast, it will move slowly northward, largely influenced by the north-south tidal movement and the Kuroshio Current.

 一週擴散概述圖

-With emissions ceased, the recently discharged tritium-containing wastewater is primarily affected by the north-south tidal currents along the Fukushima coast, slowly spreading northward.
-The maximum concentration at a radius of 50 km from the discharge point reaches 5 x 10⁻⁴ Bq/L. Overall, based on the 10⁻⁷ Bq/L concentration threshold, the affected area covers approximately 5277 km east of the discharge point and approximately 3273 km north-south.
+Under the expected discharge conditions starting on the fourth day, the impact of the newly discharged tritium-containing treated water will primarily affect the coast of Fukushima, slowly spreading northward.
+The maximum concentration at a radius of 50 km from the discharge point will reach 1 x 10⁻⁴ Bq/L. Overall, based on a concentration threshold of 10⁻⁷ Bq/L, the affected area covers approximately 5568 km east of the discharge point and approximately 3357 km north-south.

 焦點圖